 All telemarketers calling consumers in the United States are required to download the numbers on the Do Not Call Registry to ensure they do not call those who have registered their phone numbers.
 The first five area codes are free, and organizations that are exempt from the Do Not Call rules, such as some charitable organizations, may obtain the entire list for free.
 Telemarketers must subscribe each year for access to the Registry numbers.

 The access fees for the Registry are being increased as required by the Do‑Not‑Call Registry Fee Extension Act of 2007.
-Under the Act’s provisions, in fiscal year 2014 (from October 1, 2013 to September 30, 2014), telemarketers will pay $59, an increase of $1, for access to Registry phone numbers in a single area code, up to a maximum charge of $16,228 for all area codes nationwide, an increase from the previous maximum of $15,962.
-Telemarketers will pay $1 more per area code for numbers they subscribe to receive during the second half of the 12‑month subscription period, for a total of $30 per area code.
+Under the Act’s provisions, in fiscal year 2015 (from October 1, 2014 to September 30, 2015), telemarketers will pay $60, an increase of $1, for access to Registry phone numbers in a single area code, up to a maximum charge of $16,482 for all area codes nationwide, an increase from the previous maximum of $16,228.
+Telemarketers will pay the same as last year for numbers they subscribe to receive during the second half of the 12‑month subscription period, $30 per area code.

 For consumers who want to add their phone number to the Registry, registration is free and does not expire.